Acupuncture is well known for pain relief, but it does so much more than just stop pain.

 Research projects will never be able to fully appreciate /capture the individualized nature of true Chinese Medicine practice.
 However, the Acupuncture evidence project provides a good starting point for people with these eight conditions, we have the most evidence to support the use of acupuncture for a positive effect.

 What are the other benefits of acupuncture?

 When the body is out of balance, after a while, it’s not just one thing that gets affected.
-Pain can often affect sleep, which in turn affects your bodies repair ability, perpetuating the cycle of pain —> insomnia–> poor healing –> pain doesn’t go away –> more insomnia.
+For example, pain can often affect sleep, which in turn affects your bodies repair ability, perpetuating the cycle of pain —> insomnia–> poor healing –> pain doesn’t go away –> more insomnia.

-Being under the care of a Chinese medicine practitioner, you should experience improvement in some orall of general sense of wellbeing, sleep, digestion or other aspects of your health that might seem unrelated to your main complaint.
+Being under the care of a Chinese medicine practitioner, patients may experience improvement in health, including an overall general sense of wellbeing, sleep, digestion or other aspects of your health that might seem unrelated to your main complaint.

 Mental health benefits include an often instantaneous feeling during acupuncture ranging from relaxation to a “high” feeling.
 Patients often report feeling good, relaxed, peaceful, sleepy, zoned-out during and after the treatment.
 A relaxed sensation can linger for up to a day after the treatment.
-Anxiety, worry, depression and other negative feelings/emotions often go away during an acupuncture treatment and can lessen for a period of time after the treatment.
+Negative feelings/emotions such as worry often go away during an acupuncture treatment and can lessen for a period of time after the treatment.

 In Australia, Chinese herbal medicine is a separate registered practice by AHPRA to acupuncture.
 While many acupuncturists are registered herbalist, not all are…so its good to check that your practitioner is registered to practice herbs before prescribing them to you.
 You can check a practitioners registration with AHPRA here.